davidkastner/quantumPDB/README.md

 ![Software Diagram](https://raw.githubusercontent.com/davidkastner/quantumPDB/main/docs/_static/QuantumPDB.png)

 ## 2. Installation
 Install the package by running the follow commands inside the repository.
 This will perform a developmental version install.
 It is good practice to do this inside of a virtual environment.
-A yaml environmental file has been created to automate the installation of dependencies.
+A yaml environmental file has been created to facilitate the installation of dependencies.

 ### Setup developing environment
 To begin working with quantumPDB, first clone the repo and then move into the top-level directory of the package.